 Incorporating Keywords in the Career Summary

 One of the best ways to get potential employers to look past your lack of experience is by utilizing educational buzzwords.

-Use the relevant keywords throughout your resume (in the introductory paragraph, areas of expertise, and any classroom experience), cover letter, philosophy of education statement, follow-up thank you letter, and during the interview.
+Relevant keywords should be placed throughout your resume (in the introductory paragraph, areas of expertise, and any classroom experience), cover letter, philosophy of education statement, and follow-up thank you letter.